Zinabuf/GCIM/README.md

 ~~~

 **Example data**
-<div align="justify">To conduct a GCIM analysis, we must use the same data format as **GxEprs**, especially in the discovery dataset.
-However, there is a slight difference in the target dataset, as the square of the exposure variables is not required.
-Here is an example of analysis using the R script in the following examples.</div>
+<div align="justify">To conduct a GCIM analysis, the input data must follow the same format as required for GxEprs, particularly in the discovery dataset.
+The only distinction arises in the target dataset, where the squared terms of the exposure variables are not necessary.
+I've included an example analysis using the accompanying R script below to show the implementation.</div>

 Data structure
+<div align="justify">**“After splitting the data into two independent subsets, we designated one as the discovery dataset and the other as the target dataset.
+The discovery dataset contains all necessary inputs, including genotype data, the outcome and exposure phenotypes, as well as covariates used for adjustment.
+This dataset is used to conduct both GWAS (for the exposure variable) and GWEIS (for the outcome variable).
+The target dataset, in contrast, is reserved for detecting the direction of GxE interactions using the PRS derived from the discovery analyses.
-To generate the polygenic risk score (PRS) for the exposure variable, we performed a GWAS on the quantitative exposure phenotype, using the same type of input data as required for the GxEprs framework.
+ To construct PRS for the exposure variable, we first performed a GWAS on the quantitative exposure phenotype, adopting the same input data format required by the GxEprs framework.
+In this procedure, the exposure is treated as the outcome variable in the GWAS to obtain SNP effect estimates.
+For reproducibility, the exposure and covariates should be stored in a separate file, for example, the exposure variable:</div> 'Qcov_discovery_phen.txt'.
 ~~~
   FID  IID   Exposure
 1 ID_1 ID_1 -0.64402046